seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 ``__common_dtype__`` has a reasonable definition of "safe casting" between DTypes classes (although e.g. the concatenate operation using it may still fail when attempting to find the actual common instance or cast).
-Initially, the thought was to add a ``casting="safe"`` argument to the methods.
-However, adding it as a special attribute to ``CastingImpl`` keeps the information in one place, and enables a default implementation for the ``adjust_descriptors`` methods.

-This split into two, in some sense distinct, steps may seem to add complexity rather than reduce it, while an alternative is to create a slot which answers the whether a ``float64`` can cast to ``float32``.
+The split into multiple steps may seem to add complexity rather than reduce it, however, it consolidates that we have the two distinct signatures of ``np.can_cast(dtype, DTypeClass)`` and ``np.can_cast(dtype, other_dtype)``.
-This has two problems, however.
-First, we still require handling of (possibly mixed) dtype instances and DType classes.
-Second, it breaks the separation of concerns for user DTypes.
+Further, the above API guarantees the separation of concerns for user DTypes.
-A user ``Int24`` dtype may know how to cast to a ``ArbitraryWidthInteger``.
+A user ``Int24`` dtype may know how to cast to a ``ArbitraryWidthInteger``, but does not require any specific knowledge about ``ArbitraryWidthInteger``.
-However, in the above design it does not require any specific knowledge about ``ArbitraryWidthInteger``, except how to create one sufficient for the casting task.
+``Int24`` is allowed to cast to *any* ``ArbitraryWidthInteger`` which is knows to be safe and NumPy will then ask ``ArbitraryWidthInteger`` to cast to the specifically requested instance.
-If ``ArbitraryWidthInteger`` has smaller representations, even if added later on, it naturally provides the information that the cast is unsafe in the followup step.
+If ``ArbitraryWidthInteger`` has smaller representations, even ones that ``Int24`` does not know exist, this provides the information that the cast is unsafe in the followup step.

 The main alternative to the proposed design is to move most of the information which is here pushed into the ``CastingImpl`` directly into methods